alexs2112/TerminalHero/README.md

 - When balancing, increase all numbers by a bit.
 This will allow resistances to actually be felt (10% resistance doesn't matter if the damage is like 4)
 - Allow certain boss enemies act several times in a row
 - Action Points: Each turn get 2, basic attacks cost 1, most attacks cost 2, stronger attacks cost 3
+- Only show the name of targeted creatures or the active creature
+  - This means we don't need to stagger their positions anymore
+- Combat backgrounds: Creatures stand on a floor and have some darkened background art

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)